opencv/opencv/modules/imgproc/doc/filtering.rst

     };

-The class ``BaseColumnFilter`` is the base class for filtering data using single-column kernels.
-The filtering does not have to be a linear operation.
-In general, it could be written as following:
+The class ``BaseColumnFilter`` is a base class for filtering data using single-column kernels.
+Filtering does not have to be a linear operation.
+In general, it could be written as follows:

 .. math::

     \texttt{dst} (x,y) = F( \texttt{src} [y](x), \; \texttt{src} [y+1](x), \; ..., \; \texttt{src} [y+ \texttt{ksize} -1](x)

 where
-:math:`F` is the filtering function, but, as it is represented as a class, it can produce any side effects, memorize previously processed data etc. The class only defines the interface and is not used directly.
+:math:`F` is a filtering function but, as it is represented as a class, it can produce any side effects, memorize previously processed data, and so on.
+The class only defines an interface and is not used directly.
 Instead, there are several functions in OpenCV (and you can add more) that return pointers to the derived classes that implement specific filtering operations.
-Those pointers are then passed to
+Those pointers are then passed to the
 :func:`FilterEngine` constructor.
-While the filtering operation interface uses ``uchar`` type, a particular implementation is not limited to 8-bit data.
+While the filtering operation interface uses the ``uchar`` type, a particular implementation is not limited to 8-bit data.

-See also:
+See Also:
-:func:`BaseRowFilter`,:func:`BaseFilter`,:func:`FilterEngine`,
-:func:`getColumnSumFilter`,:func:`getLinearColumnFilter`,:func:`getMorphologyColumnFilter`
+:func:`BaseRowFilter`,
+:func:`BaseFilter`,
+:func:`FilterEngine`,
+:func:`getColumnSumFilter`,
+:func:`getLinearColumnFilter`,
+:func:`getMorphologyColumnFilter`

 .. index:: BaseFilter

 .. _BaseFilter: